toogad/PooPyLab_Project/README.md

     This section shall be constantly edited by Kai Zhang to reflect the current need for the development.

-    5.1 THE CURRENT PLAN FOR BOTH STEADY STATE AND DYANMIC SIMULATIONS IS TO USE THE SEQUENTIAL MODULAR APPROACH.
-ADDITIONAL THOUGHTS SHALL BE PUT IN TO EVALUATE WHETHER THE EQUATION BASED APPROACH OFFERS ANY SPECIFIC ADVANTAGES OVER THE CURRENT ONE.
+    5.1 ADDITIONAL THOUGHTS SHALL BE PUT IN TO EVALUATE WHETHER THE EQUATION BASED APPROACH OFFERS ANY SPECIFIC ADVANTAGES OVER THE CURRENT ONE.

     5.2 CONTINUE TO TEST THE INTERACTION OF THE PROCESS UNITS, ESPECIALLY 5.2.1   SLUDGE WASTING AND SRT CONTROL.